l30nard0/mif/doc/readme.txt

 same procedure: steps 1 to 6.
-Operations like send and receive on sockets prepared for different PvDs should work simultaneously, as expected, as long as PvD is functional (in our implementaion as long as related network namespace is up and its interfaces are up and connected).
+Operations like send and receive on sockets prepared for different PvDs should work simultaneously, as expected, as long as PvD is functional (in our implementation as long as related network namespace is up and its interfaces are up and connected).

 Test applications prepared in "testapps" should be compiled with: make [appname]